Weixy21/SafeDiffuser/README.md

 # Use pre-trained models
 ## 1. Downloading weights
-Download pretrained diffusion models and value functions (from diffuser) with:
+Download pretrained diffusion models and value functions (from diffuser in the locomotion branch) with:
 ```
 ./scripts/download_pretrained.sh
 ```